jobovy/vizier.js/README.md

 ## Usage

 Only very basic usage is currently implemented.
 See [examples/basic.html](examples/basic.html) for a fully worked basic example.
+An example of loading a single file that contains both the ReadMe and the data and that is *not* on the CDS servers is given in [examples/onefile.html](examples/onefile.html).

 Load the library, e.g., from jsDelivr using
 ```